AnykeyNL/Quincy/README.md

  the .snd are the sound files.
 These are in the format of 16-bit PCM (Intel Endian) with a sample rate of 16.000Hz in mono.

  # .pmd file
  these .pmd files are the files that actually do the drawing.
 I am still working on decoding these.
-But they mainly seem to consist of 3 byte integers leaded by a
+But they mainly seem to consist of 4 byte integers.

+header:
+byte[1] = 001

+byte[2] = Number of segments